 My other projects (independent Bird Register/Falconry Fair, etc) were all passed on to friends and former employees on my retirement.
-My only involvement now is as Senior External Verifier for the only recognised falconry qualification in the United Kingdom.
+My only involvement now is as Senior External Verifier for the only recognized falconry qualification in the United Kingdom.
 My role is to monitor the standards and provision of training and assessment for this diploma course.

 How did you fall in love with falcons and birds of prey?

-Have always been a “country boy” since childhood.
+I have always been a “country boy” since childhood.
 It seemed a natural progression to try falconry.

-My parents bred mainly Airedale Terriers but also kept, at different times, Cocker Spaniels, West Highland White Terriers and Dandie Dinmont Terriers.
+My parents bred mainly Airedale Terriers but also kept, at different times, Cocker Spaniels, West Highland White Terriers, and Dandie Dinmont Terriers.

 How come you've moved from a dog breeding family to falconry?

 Dogs are an essential element of falconry as the bird’s loyalty depends on our ability to produce game for it to chase.
-Dogs and bird quickly form an unholy alliance and understand each other’s role in the whole operation.
+Dogs and birds quickly form an unholy alliance and understand each other’s role in the whole operation.
 The falconer can become pretty much a spectator!

 You do breed Brittany dogs right now, how does it compare to your falconry activity?
 Which one is your heart the most?

 I became involved with my Brittanys because I needed pointing dogs to work under my hawks and falcons.
 I guess I am primarily a dog man at heart as they give so much back.
-Birds of prey are not social creatures so loyalty, friendship and generosity are not part of their make-up.
+Birds of prey are not social creatures so loyalty, friendship, and generosity are not part of their make-up.
 Any relationship they have with you is basically exploitative.

 Why are falconers using working dogs, what’s their purpose?
 And why are Brittanys better or more suitable than other breeds?

 Falconers use a wide range of dogs with their birds.
 While classically you need a pointing breed (the HPRs are much more versatile in the terrain and cover they can work than the pointers and setters) birds will work over any dog that can flush game out.
 Spaniels and terriers are fairly commonly used but success depends on the bird being well-placed before the game is flushed.
-With a pointing breed you are able to “stage manage” the situation and place the bird in advance of the flush.
-Indeed you have the option of flushing it yourself so that you can dictate that the game goes in the best direction to achieve success, whether this is measured by just the game being caught or by the excellence of the chase you have organised.
+With a pointing breed, you are able to “stage-manage” the situation and place the bird in advance of the flush.
+Indeed you have the option of flushing it yourself so that you can dictate that the game goes in the best direction to achieve success, whether this is measured by just the game being caught or by the excellence of the chase you have organized.

 Being the Chairman of the Brittany Club of Great Britain, could you let us know what are the tasks and responsibilities paired with such an important position?

 Being Chairman of a breed club carries the responsibility of seeing that the health and specific talents of the breed are preserved.
 You have to ensure that the business of the club is conducted in accordance with its rules and constitution as you are answerable to both the Kennel Club and the membership for this.
-In practical terms you must chair its committee meetings and AGM.
+In practical terms, you must chair its committee meetings and AGM.
 The activities arising from these need to be monitored to ensure they are delivered to the standard needed and on time.
 It is just like running any business except you are working with volunteers of mixed abilities and skills – so need to make allowance for that.
 They tend to need a lot of encouragement and praise because they don’t get paid!

 What are the genetic diseases potential Brittany owners and breeders should be aware of?